asmjit/asmjit/CONTRIBUTING.md

   * The code uses a soft limit of 120 characters per line (including documentation), but it's not enforced and it's okay to use more when it makes sense (for example defining tables, etc...).

-  * Since AsmJit doesn't use Exceptions nor RTTI the code cannot use containers provided by the C++ standard library as they use exception handling by design.
+  * Since AsmJit doesn't use Exceptions nor RTTI the code cannot use containers provided by the C++ standard library.
 In general, we try to only use a bare minimum from the C++ standard library to make it viable to use AsmJit even in C code bases where JIT complier is implemented in C++ ([Erlang](https://www.erlang.org/) can be seen as a great example).

 ## Testing